Hilbert-Schmidt distance and entanglement witnessing

 \begin{itemize} \item{Parameters: dimensions of subsystems $d_1, d_2, ...$,} \item{Input data: the state to be tested $\rho_0$, and any separable state $\rho_1$} \item{Output data: the closest state found $\rho_1$, list of values of $D^2(\rho_0,\rho_1)=\Tr(\rho_0-\rho_1)^2$.} \end{itemize} \begin{enumerate} \item{Increase the counter of trials $c_t$ by 1.
 Draw a random pure product state $\rho_2$, hereafter called a trial state.} \item{Run a preselection for the trial state by checking a value of a linear functional.
 If it fails, go back to point~1.} \item{In case of successful preselection symmetrize $\rho_1$ with respect to all symmetries by $\rho_0$, which respect the separability.} \item{Find the minimum of $\Tr(\rho_0-p \rho_1-(1-p)\rho_2)^2$ with respect to $p$.} \item{If the minimum occurs for $0\leq p\leq 1$, update $\rho_1\leftarrow p\rho_1+(1-p)\rho_2$, add the new value of $D^2(\rho_0,\rho_1)$ to the list and increase the success $c_s$ counter value by 1. } \item{Go to step 1 until a chosen criterion HALT is met.} \end{enumerate}

 We will now provide remarks on the algorithm.

-Our simplification with respect to the original version is that, while we take a random separable state, in the original version, we optimize the boundary point in each execution of the loop, i.e., we would vary $\rho_2$ to maximize $\Tr[(\rho_2-\rho_1)(\rho_0-\rho_1)]$.
+Our simplification with respect to the original version is that, while we take a random separable state, in the original version, the boundary point is optimized in each execution of the loop, i.e., we would vary $\rho_2$ to maximize $\Tr[(\rho_2-\rho_1)(\rho_0-\rho_1)]$.
+An example of such an implementation of the Gilbert algorithm, is in Ref \cite{Vertesi}, where the authors use an Oracle to obtain the optimized $\rho_2$ in each step.
 Such a maximization is by itself a semi-definite problem, and our simplified algorithm is also able to yield precise estimations.
 Many decompositions into product states requires many admixtures, which requires either a large number of corrections, or symmetrizations.
 Additionally, this simplification also contributes to the versatility of the algorithm applications.

 {\em Ad.
-1:} The algorithm can actually never reach the final state, but rather improves the approximation.
-Rather than getting the actual Hilbert-Schmidt distance to the separable state, we get an upper bound by getting closer and closer members of this set.
+1:} Instead of getting the actual Hilbert-Schmidt distance to the separable state, we get an upper bound by getting closer and closer members of this set in each step.
 As a result, the Gilbert algorithm cannot be used directly to certify entanglement.
 Nevertheless, this information can be still useful in a few different ways.
-First, knowing CSS, it is straight-forward to construct an entanglement witness, which reads $\Tr[\rho_0(\rho_0 -\rho_{CSS})]$.
+First, knowing Closest Separable State (CSS), it is straight-forward to construct an entanglement witness, which reads $\rho_0 -\rho_{CSS}$.
 It may happen that a state found by the algorithm is close enough that it can be used to construct a successful entanglement criterion.
 In some cases, if both $\rho_0$ and CSS have analytical forms, it can be possible to anticipate the latter.
 Such an anticipation shall also be tested with the algorithm both as $\rho_0$ and initial $\rho_1$ to confirm its separability and proximity to the tested state.
 Finally, we can estimate $D^2(\rho_0)$ from the decay of $D^2(\rho_0,\rho_1)$.
 The examples calculated for this work show that there is a linear dependence between $c_s$ and $D^2(\rho_0,\rho_1)$.
 Namely, the sample correlation coefficient,

 between $x$ being the series of values of $c_s$, i.e. a sequence of consecutive positive integers, and